General Provider COVID-19 Resources and Information

 COVID-19 Rapid / Point of Care Test Reporting Guidance

-This guidance is intended to provide authorized facilities administering rapid or point of care COVID-19 tests (e.g. antigen and nucleic acid amplification tests) with instructions for reporting individual level test results to the Department of Health and Human Services, Division of Public Health Services.
-As of April 4, 2022:
+This guidance is intended to provide authorized facilities administering rapid or point of care COVID-19 tests (e.g. antigen and nucleic acid amplification tests) with changes following the end of the federal Public Health Emergency on May 11, 2023:

 Guidance and Recommendations